QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 $ less file # use up/down, and q
 ```

-But, `cat` is originally a command mean to concatenate files/input, and output the result.
+But, `cat` is originally a command to concatenate files/input, and output the result.

 ```bash
 $ cat f0 f1